+Over the course of several months, I have detailed the building process of my Balsa USA 1/3-scale Fokker Triplane.
 A great detail point for the Cole Palen Triplane is that the lower wingtip skids are made from ordinary axe handles.
-Even thought I have flown the Balsa USA triplane most of the 2013 flying season, I always planned to add this unique feature.
-It’s pretty easy to do.
+Even thought I have flown the Balsa USA triplane most of its first flying season, I always planned to add these unique features.
+As it turns out it’s pretty easy to do.

 After drawing out a typical axe handle with my CAD program, I printed it out and pasted the pattern onto some 3/8-inch thick straight grain poplar.